-Briana Sakamoto is a San Francisco born, NYC-based queer gender-nonconforming actor/musician/mover.
-They've been seen Off-Broadway, Off-off-Broadway, nationally, and onscreen, playing and singing roles ranging from Shakespearean witch and clown, to a Donizetti soubrette, the Marlboro Man, Tokyo Rose, a rapping katana-wielding psychic, a half-alien baker, Mercutio, to a modern-day Tiresias.
-They are a proud member of Actors Equity, SAG-AFTRA, Hamlet Isn't Dead's Resident Artist Company, and the Guided Imagery Opera.
+Briana Sakamoto is a San Francisco born, NYC-based queer gender-nonconforming Japanese-Jewish-American actor/singer/musician/mover.
+They've been seen Off-Broadway, Off-off-Broadway, nationally, and onscreen, playing and singing roles ranging from Shakespearean witch, heroine, and clown, to Donizetti soubrette, the Marlboro Man, Tokyo Rose, a rapping katana-wielding psychic, a half-alien baker, Mercutio, to a modern-day Tiresias.
+They are a proud member of Actors Equity, SAG-AFTRA, and Ring of Keys (for whom they are the NYC event coordinator).

-Briana earned a Bachelor of Music in Vocal Performance with Highest Honors from Binghamton University, and studied classical singing for several years with a number of teachers, including the legendary Benita Valente.
+Briana earned a Bachelor of Music in Vocal Performance with Highest Honors from Binghamton University, and studied classical singing intensively with a number of teachers, including the legendary Benita Valente.
 They have performed leading and supporting roles with several NYC opera companies.
 Briana also sings contemporary, folk, and popular musical theatre styles, and has studied these with Lilli Wosk.
 Briana also plays piano, guitar, ukulele, and a bit of violin and drums.

-Their 4-year professional Feldenkrais practitioner training at the Feldenkrais Institute of NY (director David Zemach-Bersin), concurrent with intensive vocal and somatic studies with Maxine Davis, was a watershed for Briana in the integration of all their prior training experiences.
+Their 4-year professional Feldenkrais practitioner training at the Feldenkrais Institute of NY, concurrent with intensive vocal and somatic studies with Maxine Davis, was a watershed for Briana in the integration of all their prior training experiences.

-A semi-polyglot, Briana speaks some French, Italian, and German, and bits of Hebrew, Yiddish, and Japanese.
+A semi-polyglot, Briana speaks some French, Italian, and German, and bits of Japanese, Hebrew, and Yiddish.
 They enjoy indoor bouldering, the NYT crossword (just through Thursday, alas), and sartorial and decorative power clashing.
 Most of all, Briana loves relaxing on their rose-colored Free-Craigslist-found sofa with their cats, Dot and Flicka, and collaborator/co-conspirator Tomek Regulski.